What is BIQE Archive

 Optimal Character Recognition (OCR)

-The ultimate goal of the previous steps is to achieve the best possible OCR result, so that the images you have scanned or pasted into the Galary will be searchable.
+The ultimate goal of the previous steps is to achieve the best possible OCR result so the images you have scanned or pasted into the Gallery will be searchable.

-This means that after post-processing, we need to write the processed images to a specific file type that will allow us to search the OCR result.
+This means that after post-processing, we need to write the processed images using a specific file type that will allow us to search for the OCR result.

 Step 6